Java-Numerical-Processing/JNP-lib/README.md

 ```

-Get a 4x5 slice of the last 4 rows and last 5 columns
+Get a 4x5 slice of the last 4 rows and last 5 columns.
 ```java
 Numeric slice = matrix.slice( new int[]{6,10}, new int[]{5,10} );
 System.out.println( slice );